-So without much ado, below are five WordPress SEO tips, for all of you folks, who would like to get a little more attention from those fussy spiders and crawlers that search engines use in the ranking process:
+So without further ado, here are five WordPress SEO tips that will help you get a little more attention from those fussy spiders and crawlers that search engines use in the ranking process.

-The permalink structure is one of the elements that the Blogger platform doesn’t allow modifications on.
-The good thing for us WordPress users is that here we have full control over that aspect.
+The permalink structure is one of the elements that WordPress users have full control over.

-And if you aren’t quite sure what a permalink is, that is basically how your URLs appear in the browser’s bar.
-For instance a blog might be set up to show blog posts the following way – domain-name.com/year/month/day/blog-post-title.html.
+And if you aren’t quite sure what a permalink is, that is basically how your URL appear in the browser’s bar.
+For instance a blog might be set up to show blog posts the following way:

 So how do you modify your permalinks?

-The thing I found (and am still finding) most useful about it is the tab that you get under the post editor.
+One of the things I found (and am still finding) most useful about it is the tab that you get under the post editor.
 There you have the option to choose the so called “focus keyword” for the post you are just writing.
-Based on that focus keyword you get different recommendations in the writing process, which aim to help you improve your on-site SEO efforts.

-Aside from that, there’s lots to do in the plugin’s settings page:
+Aside from that, there’s lots to do in the plugin’s settings page.
+For example:

-Anyway the problem with choosing a default theme like TwentyTen is not only that you don’t have as much control and flexibility over it, but also that those themes are simply not meant for the professional type of blogging.
-Having a framework like Genesis or Thesis and pretty much any other premium theme (although I’d recommend choosing one of the two) ensures that your content will be indexed by the search engines, since the developers have taken special time to optimize every aspect in terms of both security and SEO.
+Having a professional theme ensures that your content will be indexed by the search engines, since the developers have taken special time to optimize every aspect in terms of both security and SEO.

 The unlimited support you get after purchasing a premium theme on the other hand shouldn’t be underestimated as well.
-Whereas with a free theme there are all kinds of glitches that can occur (the reason why I moved to Genesis), the same can hardly happen with premium themes.
+Whereas with a free theme there are all kinds of glitches that can occur, the same can hardly happen with premium themes.
 If it does happen however, you get full support on dealing with the problem.
 And sometimes reacting timely can save you from losing search engine positions and traffic.

 Wondering what a slug is?
 Well that’s the part of the URL of your blog that you will point exactly to the post you are currently writing.
-Again unlike Blogger, WordPress allows you to directly modify the slug without much hassle, so that’s a practice well-worth following.
+WordPress allows you to directly modify the slug without much hassle, so that’s a practice well-worth following.

 The slug is generated upon the title you’ve added in the title field in the WordPress post editor.
 However in 99% of the cases the end result is far from ideal.
 Modifying the slug is fortunately as easy as clicking on it and writing your own version.